MissionSquad/rosetta-ai-sdk/README.md

 console.log(parsed) // { name: 'Alice', age: 30 }
 ```

-For Google, you can also provide a JSON schema to guide the response structure:
+For Google, you can also provide an optional JSON schema to guide the `json_object` response:

 ```typescript
 const result = await rosetta.generate({